BeehiveForum/BeehiveForum/docs/readme.txt

 the page, then choose folders from the menu on the left, and set them up.

 You may also wish to change the access permissions of your forum.
-In the admin section you will find options for restricting access to your BeehiveForum.
+In the admin section you will find options for restricting access to your Beehive Forum.
 The two main options are restricted, where each user account needs to be given permission to access the forum and password protected, where your forum uses a common password that can be given to users to allow them access.